CtrlK

 Specificity

-Names the domain (Android networking) and key libraries (Retrofit, OkHttp, Kotlinx Serialization) with some actions ('building API clients, adding interceptors, configuring network security'), but doesn't list multiple concrete granular actions like defining endpoints, handling serialization adapters, or setting up certificate pinning.
+Names the domain (Android networking) and key libraries (Retrofit, OkHttp, Kotlinx Serialization), and mentions some actions like 'building API clients, adding interceptors, configuring network security', but doesn't list more granular concrete actions like defining API interfaces, handling serialization adapters, or setting up base URLs.

 2 / 3